New Blog

 watched the people in my church celebrating the candidacy of Barack Hussein Obama

 for President of the United States.
-Everything that Obama stands for and stood for then
+Everything Obama stands for and stood for then,

 was expressly against the precepts of the God we gathered together on Sundays to